RomanKubiak/ctrlr/README.md

 ## VST2 Support
 Since Steinberg has discontinued the VST2 API we no longer distribute a VST2.
 If you are a licensee to the VST2SDK, though, you can still build it.
-The first thing is to be sure to check the path to the VST2 sdk (available in the VST3 sdk) in Projucer before calling any script builds.
+The first thing is to be sure to check the path to the VST2 sdk (only available from Steinberg's VST3 directory sdk) in Projucer before calling any script builds.

 ## VST3 Support
 Tutorial coming soon